 Pregnancy obligation: write to me with any requests for academic accommodation during the first two weeks of class, or as soon as possible after the need for accommodation is known to exist.
-For more details see the Student Guide.
+For more details see the Student Guide

 Religious obligation: write to me with any requests for academic accommodation during the first two weeks of class, or as soon as possible after the need for accommodation is known to exist.
-For more details see the Student Guide.
+For more details see the Student Guide

 Academic Accommodations for Students with Disabilities: The Paul Menton Centre for Students with Disabilities (PMC) provides services to students with Learning Disabilities (LD), psychiatric/mental health disabilities, Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorders (ASD), chronic medical conditions, and impairments in mobility, hearing, and vision.
 If you have a disability requiring academic accommodations in this course, please contact PMC at 613-520-6608 or pmc@carleton.ca for a formal evaluation.
 If you are already registered with the PMC, contact your PMC coordinator to send me your Letter of Accommodation at the beginning of the term, and no later than two weeks before the first inclass scheduled test or exam requiring accommodation (if applicable).
-Requests made within two weeks will be reviewed on a case-by-case basis.
 After requesting accommodation from PMC, meet with me to ensure accommodation arrangements are made.
-Please consult the PMC website (www.carleton.ca/pmc) for the deadline to request accommodations for the formallyscheduled exam (if applicable).
+Please consult the PMC website: https://carleton.ca/pmc/ for the deadline to request accommodations for the formally-scheduled exam (if applicable).